USS Truxtun Daily Operations

 |0

-This work, USS Truxtun Daily Operations [Image 3 of 3], by PO1 Kenneth Blair, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Truxtun Daily Operations, by PO1 Kenneth Blair, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT